coronalabs/corona-docs/markdown/guide/distribution/androidResources/index.markdown

 <a id="androidresources"></a>

-Solar2D has to manage icons based on Android 7 and earlier, and now Android 8 and later.
-Solar2D's "Let's do this for you" no longer works.
+CORONA_CORE_PRODUCT has to manage icons based on Android 7 and earlier, and now Android 8 and later.
+CORONA_CORE_PRODUCT's "Let's do this for you" no longer works.
 You now have to work with a folder named `AndroidResources`.
-This is a Solar2D specific folder that actually holds the icon information in an Android standard way.
+This is a CORONA_CORE_PRODUCT specific folder that actually holds the icon information in an Android standard way.

 Inside the AndroidResources folder will be the standard Android `res` folder.
 Inside that folder will be several other folders of importance: